Stocktocon/stocktoconn/README.md

 - Added the light mode dark mode feature to all pages (didn't do because lazy and didn't want to have to copy and paste)
 - Made a JS file for the last enhancement to be made
     - I will make one more page that will immediately redirect to the home page but also put onto local storage a value of if information should hide or not
+- Made beng spin whenever you hover the header h1 because I just like the spin animation and I want to make sure it's more obvious because it's silly.
+Might revert later since it's supposed to be more of an easter egg type of feature rather than in your face.
+- added the hyperlink CSS to all links to make it consistent across the board

 ## HW 5 Enhancements (TO BE DONE):